MrHraza/Merci-France/README.md

 ## Implemented features

 #### Header

-Priority - Establish logo and breate an easy main navigation Logo - linked back to the homepage, as this is intuitive as a lot of websites work this way Menu is responsive - menu wraps beneath the logo.
+*Priority* - Establish logo and create an easy main navigation

+*Logo* - linked back to the homepage, as this is intuitive as a lot of websites work this way Menu is responsive - menu wraps beneath the logo.
 I have opted to do this as there are three links and I wanted to make this easy to use for non-techy people who may not know how to use the burger icon.
 I did consider navbar being fixed at top when scrolling but decided this may confuse elderly users.

 #### Footer

-Keeping with a minimalistic style - I opted not to put many links in the footer.
-Social media links avaialble and opening in a new tab
+*Keeping with a minimalistic style* - I opted not to put many links in the footer only social media links avaialble and opening in a new tab

 #### Cover page (index.html)

-Capture the attention of my audience - I chose to use this page as an entrance to my website.
+*Capture the attention of my audience* - I chose to use this page as an entrance to my website.
 It was made simple with a carousel of captivating images and a simple message and explore button in the footer.

 #### Homepage

-Submenu - The homepage displays a large submenu with *links to come in the future* to other pages.
+*Submenu* - The homepage displays a large submenu with *links to come in the future* to other pages.

-Download app - below the submenu I have chosen to add a 'download app' section another *future endeavour*.
+*Download app* - below the submenu I have chosen to add a 'download app' section another future endeavour.
 Currently the download button links to the Apple appstore.

 #### Contact us

-Contact information - Here the users can find an email, phone and address to the company if they wish to write a letter.
+*Contact information* - Here the users can find an email, phone and address to the company if they wish to write a letter.

-Customer service form - Complaints, feedback, general help questions can be made here.
+*Customer service form* - Complaints, feedback, general help questions can be made here.

-About section - Re-affirming our mission and hospitality, I chose to place the about section here.
+*About section* - Re-affirming our mission and hospitality, I chose to place the about section here.
 As it is a strong message to say we strive to provide the very best.

-User information - Input fields are all made mandatory to fill if the user is using the form.
+*User information* - Input fields are all made mandatory to fill if the user is using the form.

 #### Sign up

-Receive update - the choice is given to sign up and receive great offers from the company convienently to the users inbox.
+*Receive update* - the choice is given to sign up and receive great offers from the company convienently to the users inbox.

-Sustain contact - Many users complained of not being able stay in contact with their travel agencies here is a solution.
+*Sustain contact* - Many users complained of not being able stay in contact with their travel agencies here is a solution.
 A member will be given priority.

-Confirmation - Users receive confirmation of their signing up.
+*Confirmation* - Users receive confirmation of their signing up.

-User information - Input fields are all made mandatory to fill if the user is using the form.
+*User information* - Input fields are all made mandatory to fill if the user is using the form.

 #### Custom 404 error page
 A simple error message with redirection to the homepage.